-Live operational scope, April 2026
+Live operational scope, May 2026 · API v2.0

 The method demonstrated on public and proprietary data.

 Every calibrated threshold Invarians uses in the live panel is derivable from public BigQuery datasets or from open collector schemas.
 Full pipeline published: extraction query, calibration script, expected output.
+API v2.0 exposes three primitives in a single signed payload: Attestation (HMAC), Regime (12 signed codes per chain), Drift Signal (per-axis composite).

 A signed attestation is only as trustworthy as the pipeline that produced it.